conqp/macreg/README.md

 # macreg
-A micro web service to allow local users to register MAC addresses for their devices.
+A micro web service to allow local users to register MAC addresses for their
+devices and administrators to generate a dhcpd.conf file from the records.

 # License
 macreg